• Home

 WARNING!
 Antibiotic Resistance Is a Huge Problem

-Superbugs are on the prowl and could lead us to a SHTF world.
 Antibiotic resistance is a huge problem and is more likely to destroy life as we know it than nuclear annihilation.

 In fact, when you search for antibiotics online, much of what you’ll find will be articles about the danger we face as a society because of our overuse of antibiotics.

-The main reason for this is the inappropriate use of antibiotics.
 Doctors prescribe them for viruses because patients don’t want to hear, “It’s a virus.
 Drink fluids and rest.”

-Patients take seven days of antibiotics instead of the prescribed ten days because they feel better.
+Patients take seven days of antibiotics instead of the ten prescribed days because they feel better.

-What happens then?
-All that’s left at the end of seven days are the bacteria that were able to resist the seven-day onslaught.
-The tough ones.
-The superbugs.
+All that’s left at the end of seven days are the bacteria that could resist the seven-day onslaught.

-Plus, those germs recover and reproduce.
-Now we have MRSA, VRSA.
-Acronyms for bacteria so tough to kill that killing them may kill you in the process.
+Now we have MRSA and VRSA.
+Acronyms for bacteria are so tough to kill that killing them may kill you in the process.

 Recognizing that a red line going up your arm as a bacterial infection does not put the M.D. behind your name.